charan21042005/leetcode-solutions/Daily-Streak/Day-13_Separate-Squares-I/README.md

 ---

-## 🧠 Strategy Overview (Optimal)
+## 🧠 Correct Strategy (Sweep Line with Area Density)

-1️⃣ Compute **total area** of all squares
+Instead of adding square areas one by one, we must account for the fact that **squares can overlap vertically**.

+So we use a **sweep-line approach on the y-axis**:

+1. For each square:
+   - Add an event at `y = bottom` with `+side`
+   - Add an event at `y = bottom + side` with `-side`
-2️⃣ Sort squares by their **bottom y-coordinate**
+2. Sort all events by y-coordinate
-3️⃣ Sweep from bottom to top, accumulating area
+3. Sweep from bottom to top while maintaining:
+   - `current_width` = total horizontal coverage at that height
+4. For each consecutive y-interval:
+   - Area added = `(y_next - y_current) × current_width`
-4️⃣ Find the y-coordinate where accumulated area reaches `total_area / 2`
+5. Stop when accumulated area reaches `total_area / 2`
-5️⃣ If it happens inside a square, compute exact `k` using partial area formula
+6. Compute the exact cut position using proportional height

+## ⚠️ Common Mistake (Important)

+A common incorrect approach is to:
+- Sort squares by bottom y-coordinate
+- Add full square areas sequentially

+❌ This fails when squares **overlap in the y-direction**.

+✔ The correct solution must treat area accumulation as **continuous over y**, which is why a **sweep-line with events** is required.

 ---